How To Redirect A WordPress URL? 6 Best Methods

 Similarly, to avoid the changes getting overwritten in the parent theme, wherever you update them.
 It is very important to make whatever changes or customizations you want to make, do it only in your child’s theme.
 However, if your theme has not had a child theme present you can read our complete guide on WordPress child theme.

-Now, the first thing you need is to locate the functions.php file exactly the same way you did locate your .htaccess file.
+Now, the first thing you need is to locate the functions.php file exactly the same way you locate your .htaccess file.
 For your convenience, you can see the image given below:

 WordPress Redirect by editing Php file